 Overview#

 pyvisual is a thin wrapper around PyVista that adds spherical-coordinate awareness, observer controls, and rendering utilities tuned to solar and magnetohydrodynamic (MHD) datasets.
 It is developed and maintained by Predictive Science Inc. (PSI) and is tightly coupled to the PSI data ecosystem — in particular psi-io (HDF4/HDF5 file I/O) and mapflpy (magnetic fieldline tracing).
-Any rectilinear grid defined in spherical coordinates is compatible with the API, regardless of whether it originates from a PSI model.
+With that said, any rectilinear grid defined in spherical coordinates is compatible with the API.

 Attention